MikiTwenty/belso/_sources/index.rst.txt

-.. belso documentation master file, created by sphinx-quickstart on Tue Apr 22 16:22:34 2025.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to belso's documentation!
+Welcome to Belso's documentation!
 =================================

-**belso** (Better LLMs Structured Outputs) is a Python library designed to simplify working with structured outputs from various LLM providers.
+**Belso** (Better LLMs Structured Outputs) is a Python library for managing structured schema definitions across multiple LLM providers.
+It simplifies the **definition**, **translation**, **validation**, and **visualization** of deeply nested data models used in tools like OpenAI function calling, Google PAI, Anthropic tools, LangChain, and others.

 Features
 --------

-* Convert between different LLM provider schema formats
+- ✅ Define schemas using Python classes with a unified interface
+- 🔁 Bi-directional conversion between provider formats (OpenAI, Google, Ollama, Anthropic, Mistral, HuggingFace, LangChain)
-* Support for nested schemas
+- 📦 Support for nested fields and array types
-* Support for multiple providers including OpenAI, Google, Anthropic, Mistral, and more
+- 📋 Validation and visualization tools for human-readable schema inspection
+- ⚡ Minimal dependencies and fast runtime

 Installation
 ------------

+Install `belso` from PyPI:

 .. code-block:: bash